CleverRaven/Cataclysm-DDA/doc/TILESET.md

 ## Terminology

 ##### Tileset
-a package of images for the game.
+A package of images for the game.

 ##### Sprite
-a single image that represents either one game entity or a common background
+A single image that represents either an individual game entity or a common background

-##### Basename
+##### Base name
-file name without an extension.
+File name without an extension.

 ##### Tile
-a unit square in the game world with certain coordinates where entities can exist and on which sprites are drawn.
-Sometimes used [incorrectly] in place of "sprite".
+A unit square in the game world with certain coordinates, where entities can exist and on which sprites are drawn.
+Sometimes used (incorrectly) in place of "sprite".

 ##### Tilesheet
-a collection of sprites with identical size and offset composited into one image file that the game will read.
+A collection of sprites with identical sizes and offsets composited into one image file that the game will read.

 ##### `tile_config.json` file
-machine-readable description mapping the contents of tilesheets to game entities.
+Machine-readable description mapping the contents of tilesheets to game entities.

 ##### `tileset.txt` file
-tileset metadata.
+A collection of tileset metadata.

 ##### Tile entry
-JSON configuration object that describes what sprites are used for what game entities and how.
+JSON configuration object that describes which sprites are used for which game entities and how.

 ##### Compositing Tileset
-tileset that is stored as directories of individual sprites and tile entries.
+A tileset that is stored as directories of individual sprites and tile entries.

 ##### `compose.py` script
-creates a package suitable for the game from a compositing tileset.
+This creates a package suitable for the game from a compositing tileset.

 ##### Tilesheet directory
-compositing tileset subdirectory containing sprites and tile entries.
+Compositing tileset subdirectory containing sprites and tile entries.

 ##### `tile_info.json` file

-describes tilesheet directories for `compose.py`
+Describes tilesheet directories for `compose.py`

 ## JSON Schema